tidymodels/TMwR/_book/introduction.md

 Models are mathematical tools that create equations that are intended to mimic the data given to them.
 These equations can be used for various purposes, such as: predicting future events, determining if there is a different between two groups, as an aid to a map-based visualization, discovering novel patterns in the data that could be further investigated, and so on.
 Their utility hinges on their ability to be reductive; the primary influences in the data can be captured mathematically in a way that is useful.

-In the last 20 years, mathematical models have become ubiquitous in our daily lives, in both obvious and subtle ways.
+Since the start of the 21st century, mathematical models have become ubiquitous in our daily lives, in both obvious and subtle ways.
 A typical day for many people might involve checking the weather to see when a good time would be to walk the dog, ordering a product from a website, typing (and autocorrecting) a text message to a friend, and checking email.
 In each of these instances, there is a good chance that some type of model was used in an assistive way.
 In some cases, the contribution of the model might be easily perceived ("You might also be interested in purchasing product _X_") while in other cases the impact was the absence of something (e.g., spam email).
 Models are used to choose clothing that a customer might like, a molecule that should be evaluated as a drug candidate, and might even be the mechanism that a nefarious company uses avoid the discovery of cars that over-pollute.
 For better or worse, models are here to stay.

 Two reasons that models permeate our lives are that software exists that facilitates their creation and that data has become more easily captured and accessible.
 In regard to software, it is obviously critical that software produces the _correct_ equations that represent the data.
 For the most part, determining mathematical correctness is possible.
 However, the creation of an appropriate model hinges on a few other aspects.